Birlinn: Aileach: a reconstruction

-A reproduction of a 16-oar Highland galley, the Aileach, was built in 1991 at Moville in Donegal.
+A reproduction of a 16-oar Highland galley, the Aileach, was built in 1991 at Moville in County Donegal.
 It was based on representations of such vessels in West Highland sculpture.
 Despite the good seagoing performance of the vessel, its design has been described as misleading because of an over-reliance in the plan on cramped sculptural images.
 The vessel was designed with a high, almost vertical, stern and stem.
 It proved difficult to fit in more than one rower per oar and the thwarts were too close together.
 Less constricted images from the fourteenth and fifteenth centuries show vessels which are longer and larger.

 Ireland

 The Irish long fhada seems, from contemporary sources, to have resembled its West Highland equivalent, though there is as yet no archaeological confirmation.

 The Annals of the Four Masters record the use of fleets in an Irish context, often with a Scottish connection.
 In 1413 Tuathal Ó Máille, returning from Ulster to Connacht with seven ships, encountered a severe storm (anfadh na mara) which drove them northwards to Scotland: only one of the ships survived.
-In 1433 Macdonald of the Isles arrived in Ulster with a large fleet (co c-cobhlach mór) to assist the O'Neills in a war with the O'Donnells.
+In 1433 Alexander Macdonald, Lord of the Isles, arrived in Ulster with a large fleet (co c-cobhlach mór) to assist the O'Neills and his cousin, Donald Macdonald, Lord of Dunyvaig and the Glens, in a war with the O'Donnells.

 In Ireland oared vessels were employed extensively for warfare and piracy by the O'Malleys and the O'Flathertys, western lords whose base was in Connacht.
 English officials found it necessary to counter them with similar vessels.
 The most famous of these local rulers was Grace O'Malley, of whom Sir Richard Bingham reported in 1591 that she had twenty vessels at her command.
 She, like her father, was engaged in extensive seaborne trade.

 There was constant maritime traffic between Ireland and Scotland, and Highland mercenaries were commonly transported by birlinn to Ireland.